 Images of Vultures can be seen in ancient Egyptian burial sites, indicating their importance in funerary rites and beliefs about the afterlife.

-Vultures may not be the most charming and cute creatures on the planet Earth.
 Even seeing them feeding on smelly and decaying dead animals is highly unpleasant.
 However, the significance of vultures and their unique role as nature’s recyclers is extremely critical for our existence, yet we know so little about them.

 Importance of Vultures

-Let us increase our understanding of Vultures
+Let us increase our understanding of Vultures.

 Many species of Vultures have sharp eyesight and an incredible sense of smell, which allows them to detect the scent of decaying flesh from over a mile away.
-This is especially important because it helps vultures find food in areas where it may be scarce, and it allows them to quickly locate and consume carrion before other animals do.
+This is especially important because it helps vultures find food in areas where it may be scarce and allows them to quickly locate and consume carrion before other animals do.

 Vultures are often seen circling high in the sky, using thermals to gain altitude and cover vast distances in search of food.
 When they do locate carrion, they will often gather in large groups, called a “wake” or “committee,” to feed on the carcass.
 These groups can include hundreds of birds, and they are often a spectacular sight to see.

-One of the most interesting adaptations of vultures is their bald head and neck, which may seem strange, but it actually serves an important purpose.
+One of the most interesting adaptations of vultures is their bald head and neck, which may seem strange, but it serves an important purpose.
 Eating meat from a dead animal can be messy, and the bald head and neck help keep the bird clean and free from bacteria.

 Another interesting attribute that helps them stand out is their ability to digest the kind of food they eat.
 Vultures have a very acidic stomach that allows them to digest and kill bacteria that would be harmful to other animals.

 These abilities and adaptations have made Vultures nature’s clean-up crew, if these animals don’t do what they do, the existence of other species will be under threat.
-The bacteria and pathogens from dead animal carcasses can quickly pollute the local environment, risking the lives of other animals and local human habitations.

 Threats facing Vultures

-Unfortunately, many species of vultures are threatened or endangered due to habitat loss and poisoning.
 The use of pesticides in the environment and injecting medicines into animals (like cattle) are having deadly effects on vultures and their populations.

 A case in point is when animals like cows are treated with diclofenac and post the animal’s death, Vultures feed on the carcass.
 The drug is extremely toxic to vultures as it impacts their kidneys and they die of visceral gout.